Dan-Herrera/Mature-and-Old-Growth-Forest-Assessment/README.md

 ```
 mapMOG(locale = olympicNF, #specify your study area
-          source.path = "[YOUR FILE PATH]/mapMOG") #specify the location of the folder that holds the function and auxiliary data
+          source.path = my.folderpath) #specify the location of the folder that holds the function and auxiliary data
 ```

 When you run the `mapMOG()` function, updates will print in your console ensuring that data has been succesfully obtained.
 Error messages may also print if data are not available, etc. The `mapMOG()` function requires internet access to obtain data, but no error message will warn the user that the computer does not have access to intenet.
 If an especially cryptic error message appears, check your internet connection.